JLCurtsinger/prompt41/README.md

 Overview
 --------

-**Prompt 41** is a first-person survival horror experience developed for the ASU course **AME 294: Creating Games with Artificial Intelligence**.
-The game blends stealth, environmental storytelling, real-time AI systems, and puzzle-solving into a contained sci-fi facility where the player attempts to uncover a buried truth, escape detection, and survive.
+**Prompt 41** is a first-person sci-fi horror experience built for ASU’s AME 294: Creating Games with Artificial Intelligence.
+You enter a sealed research facility where something has gone very wrong, and every hallway feels like it’s hiding a secret you weren’t meant to uncover.
+Stealth, environmental puzzles, and AI-driven systems shape how the world reacts to you, creating tension that never fully lets up.

-The project explores how AI techniques can augment both gameplay and narrative, focusing on tension, emergent behavior, and interactive environmental systems.
+This project investigates how artificial intelligence can elevate horror—using dynamic behaviors, adaptive threats, and shifting environments to keep players guessing.
+Every sound, every flicker of light, and every unexplained response from the system might be the clue that saves you… or the warning you didn’t hear in time.

 A public showcase site will be available at: [https://prompt41.cc](https://prompt41.cc) (in progress)